Start of main content

 Permissions, royalties and piracy

-• get written permission from the copyright holder of the figure, this is usually the publisher
+• getting permission from the copyright holder of the content in writing - this is usually the publisher

-• cite the source in the caption of the figure
+• citing the source in the caption of the figure

-• send the written permission to us when you submit your chapter.
+• sending the written permission to us when you submit your chapter.

-Don’t worry, it’s not a difficult process.
-The STM Permissions Guidelines give details of the publishers who have signed up to these guidelines, and what they require.
-Each publisher who’s signed up will give you permission to re-use some material free of charge, and you might not even need to ask.
+Every publisher who’s signed up will give you permission to re-use some material free of charge, and you might not even need to ask, but please review the list and guidelines carefully for quantity limits and requirements.

 How am I paid royalties?

-We pay your royalties annually, covering sales in the previous calendar year, directly into your bank account.
-You’ll receive a statement by email, detailing how many copies of your book we sold in each format, and explaining the royalty calculation.
+We pay your royalties annually, covering sales of all book formats in the previous calendar year, directly into your bank account.
+You’ll receive a statement by email, detailing how many copies of your book we sold in print, and your book’s allocation of our ebook revenue.
 Please be sure to let us know about any changes to your contact details or bank details.

 Piracy and copyright infringement

 The internet is a seemingly endless platform and we might sometimes miss something.
-If you see an unauthorised copy of your book, send us the address of the website, and we’ll make sure it’s taken down.
+If you see an unauthorised copy of your book, send us the address of the website, and we’ll ask our connections at the PA to issue a takedown notice.

 For questions or more information on any of the above, please email author_support@theiet.org